bamidev/browser-window/README.md

 This API is designed with asynchronous programming in mind from the ground up.
 This gives the developer(s) the ability to use this API within an async/await context, but not forcing them to.
-This makes it so much easier, than having to deal with callbacks.
+It makes it so much easier, than having to deal with callbacks in your code.
 You can view the [example](https://github.com/bamilab/browser-window/tree/master/example) to see how a graphical user interface within a asynchronous context could be made.

 ## Requirements